Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Consistency

 Under these conditions, I arrive at the second main result: uniform consistency of the treatment effect estimators.
-For simplicity, I assume the analyst reuses samples, so that $n=m$.
+For simplicity, I specialize to the scenario with the fastest rates.
 Recall $\tilde{n}$ is the number of observations drawn from the alternative population $\tilde{\mathbb{P}}$.

 \begin{theorem}[Consistency of treatment effects] Suppose Assumption~\ref{assumption:negative} holds, as well as the conditions of Theorem~\ref{theorem:consistency_bridge}.
-Set $(\lambda,\lambda_1,\lambda_2)=(n^{-\frac{1}{c_0+1}},n^{-\frac{1}{c_1+1}},n^{-\frac{1}{c_2+1}})$ and $\xi=n^{-\frac{c_0-1}{(c_0+1)(c+3)}}$. \begin{enumerate} \item Then
+Set $(\lambda,\lambda_1,\lambda_2)=(n^{-\frac{1}{c_0+1/b_0}},n^{-\frac{1}{c_1+1/b_1}},n^{-\frac{1}{c_2+1/b_2}})$, $\xi=m^{-\frac{1}{c+1/b}}$, and $n=m^{\frac{c+3}{c+1/b}\cdot \frac{(c_0+1/b_0)}{c_0-1}}$. \begin{enumerate} \item Then

 \item If in addition Assumption~\ref{assumption:covariate} holds, then

 \item If in addition Assumption~\ref{assumption:smooth_op} holds with $\mathcal{A}_1=\mathcal{X}\times \mathcal{W}$ and $\mathcal{B}_1=\mathcal{D}$, then